AlexsLemonade/refinebio/README.md

 ### Terraform

-Once you have Terraform installed and your AWS account credentials installed, you can plan your terraform deployment like so:
+Once you have Terraform installed and your AWS account credentials installed, you can plan your terraform deployment like so (from the `infrastructure` directory:

 ```bash
 TF_VAR_user=myusername TF_VAR_stage=dev TF_VAR_region=us-east-1 terraform plan